vitessio/website/content/en/docs/14.0/user-guides/schema-changes/concurrent-migrations.md

 aliases: ['/docs/user-guides/schema-changes/concurrent-migrations/']
 ---

 By default, Vitess schedules all migrations to run sequentially.
 Only a single migration is expected to run at any given time.
-However, there are cases for concurrent execution of migrations, and the user may request concurrent execution via `-allow-concurrent` flag in `ddl_strategy`.
+However, there are cases for concurrent execution of migrations, and the user may request concurrent execution via `--allow-concurrent` flag in `ddl_strategy`.

 ## Why not run concurrent migrations by default